Advocacy

 To obtain a WQEA permit, the bill requires an applicant to provide certain reasonable assurances about the proposed WQEA and propose a performance and success criteria monitoring and verification plan as well as requires the WQEA permit to provide for the assessment, valuation, and award of credits based on units of pollutants removed.
 Furthermore, the bill specifies that a WQEA may only provide enhancement credits in an enhancement service area determined by the FDEP and specifies that enhancement credits may only be sold to governmental entities.

 The FDEP and WMDs have initiated rulemaking to authorize the sale and use of enhancement credits for specified purposes; providing construction; providing that the authority of the act is supplemental; and directing the department to maintain enhancement credit ledgers.
-See FSA's comments.
+See FSA's comments from December 2023 and May 2024.

 Wetlands Delegation (404)